 Caution: Every child is different, and some children may have sensitivities to certain ingredients included in these remedies.
 Do not attempt to use any of the remedies listed below if you believe that your child may have an allergy or other sensitivity to any of the ingredients listed.

-Popular Homemade Toothache Remedies
+Popular Toothache Remedies for Kids

 The following remedies and recipes are generally safe for healthy children experiencing a toothache.
 While some ingredients are more common than others, all are widely available in grocery stores across the country.